mikeymischief/mikeymischief.github.io/_posts/2021-06-27-mh2-cube-draft.md

 I won the draft with a Grixis artifact control deck.
 Jeddy finished second with a Simic Tempo deck, followed by gerf's Abzan graveyard deck.
 Finally, Brian finished last with a Naya aggro deck.
 Is the fixing a bit too much?
 There were 3 decks that went for 3-colors and only a single 2-color deck.
 Maybe the draft pool had a bunch of lands, or maybe people didn't find their lane until later and were forced to play 3 colors.
 I think the sample size is a bit too small to base cube changes on this single draft.

+> "Who says blue isn't strong?!"

+The top 2 deck were primarily blue quelling thoughts that blue is only a supporting color.
+I've always had faith, as I try to play blue when I can, but I always play what the packs dictate.

 |       | Mikey | Gerf  | Jeddy | Brian |
 |-------|-------|-------|-------|-------|
 | Mikey |       |  2-1  |  2-1  |  2-1  |